-We are interested in small-molecule-level interactions between microbes, primary producers (plants or phytoplankton), and the environment.
-Using chemical approaches in a biological context, we characterize and profile important groups of secreted metabolites to understand their impact on biogeochemical cycles, crop productivity, and human health.
+We are interested in small-molecule-level interactions between microbes, plants, and the environment.
+Using chemical approaches in a biological context, we characterize and profile important groups of secreted metabolites to understand their impact on crop productivity, biogeochemical cycles, and human health.
 These exometabolomes are released by microorganisms, plants, and insects in response to interactions with their abiotic and biotic environment and include secondary metabolites, carbohydrates, lipids, nucleic acids, organic acids, peptides, enzymes, and other bioactive molecules.
 Their functions range from accessing essential nutrient resources and sequestration of heavy metals over communication to regulation of plant growth and chemical competition with pathogens.
 Microbial communities and their interactions with the abiotic and biotic environment are incredibly complicated.

 Our research is informed by an understanding of the universal importance of trace-metal limitation or toxicity as a bottom-up control on microbial communities and their interactions with plants or phytoplankton.
 Trace metals are essential for cellular growth: they act as catalytic centers in enzymes and provide chemical structure.
 The availability of some, especially ferric iron, can limit growth and microbial nitrogen fixation.
 Although iron is a major constituent in the earth crust, it is insoluble and biologically unavailable at neutral pH values.
 The universal importance of iron as a limiting micro-nutrient can be observed in the oceans, in terrestrial environments, and in the struggle of pathogens to infect hosts.
 Thus, trace-metals can shape microbial communities and their interactions via secreted small molecules.